netsec-ethz/rains/man/zpub.md

   type markers which are part of the protocol syntax (TODO CFE use more precise vocabulary)
 * `DoSigning`: If set to true, all sections with signature meta data are signed.
+* `MaxZoneSize`: this option only has an effect when DoSigning is true.
+If the zone's size is larger than MaxZoneSize then only the zone's content is signed but not the zone itself.
 * `OutputPath`: If not an empty string, a zonefile with the signed sections is generated and stored at the provided path
 * `DoPublish`: If set to true, sends the signed sections to all authoritative rains servers.
 If the